mcjauregui72/CNN_MedImageClassification/README.md

 2. Specified image_size as (224, 224) for first_model because ResNet50-based models expect images of that size.
 For purposes of consistency, we set the image_size to (224, 224) for second_model as well.

-3. Specified channels, img_shape, and class_count to be identical to those in the custom CNN
+3. Specified channels, img_shape, and class_count in first_model to be identical to those in second_model

-4. Defined the same data augmentation layers as in our custom CNN and applied the data augmentation to the input tensor
+4. Defined the same data augmentation layers in both submodels and applied data augmentation to the input tensor

-5. Defined the same rescaling layers as in our custome CNN, and specified the input tensor as the scaled inputs
+5. Defined the same rescaling layers in both submodels, and specified the input tensor as the scaled inputs

 6. Applied data augmentation and rescaling in both submodels, early in the model pipeline
     * When ensembling two models, it is appropriate to apply data augmentation and rescaling in both submodels.